SMS Blücher: Armament

-The ship had a secondary battery of eight 15 cm quick-firing guns mounted in MPL C/06 casemates, four centered amidships on either side of the vessel.
+The ship had a secondary battery of eight 15 cm quick-firing guns mounted in casemates, four centered amidships on either side of the vessel.
 These guns could engage targets out to 13500 m.
-They were supplied with 1320 rounds, for 165 shells per gun, and had a sustained rate of fire of 5–7 rounds per minute.
+They were supplied with 1320 rounds, for 165 shells per gun.
 The shells were 45.3 kg, and were loaded with a 13.7 kg RPC/12 propellant charge in a brass cartridge.
-The guns fired at a muzzle velocity of 835 m per second, and were expected to fire around 1,400 shells before they needed to be replaced.
+The guns fired at a muzzle velocity of 835 m per second, at a rate of seven rounds per minute.